-The acquisition method of accounting is used to account for the business combination.
 The consideration transferred in a business combination is measured at fair value which comprises the fair values of the assets transferred, the liabilities incurred and the equity interests issued by the acquirer.
 Acquisition related costs are expensed as incurred.
 Identifiable assets acquired and liabilities assumed in a business combination are measured at their fair values at the acquisition date.
 Any non-controlling interests in the acquiree is measured at fair value or at the non-controlling interests' proportionate share of the acquiree's identifiable net assets.